StephenCleary/ProjProps/README.md

 ## Debugging

 If you want voluminous output to track down what's going wrong, pass the `--debug` command line option.
 You might want to pipe it to a file, because this will generate a lot of output.

+# Limitations

+`projprops` was designed to work with .NET Core SDK-style project files.
+If you're targeting full framework and/or using the old verbose project file syntax, then it might not work correctly.
+Please do create an issue if you have any trouble!